General Information

 Monostructural Topological Spin-Insulatronics

 A prevailing pursuit of spintronics is to effectively control magnetism through electrical stimuli, which is exemplified by a heterostructure composed of a magnet and a non-magnetic driver operated by electric currents.
-This archetypal setup, however, suffers from two fundamental problems:
+This archetypal setup, however, suffers strong Joule heating and interfacial inhibition of spin delivery, rendering the overall efficiency surprisingly low.

 -